 THE ULTIMATE ECLIPSE TRIP

-On this exciting trip we plan to explore the ancient Mayan sites in the Yucatan, and then journey to the gastronomical capital of Oaxaca.
-Afterwards we travel to Mazatlán which is our base for the eclipse.
-Eddie Frank will be scouting for a private eclipse site for us, in the hills not far from Mazatlán, located exactly on the center line of the eclipse shadow.
-During the trip Dr. Laurance Doyle, SETI Institute and NASA Kepler Astrophysicist, will edify us about the advanced understanding of astronomy that the Mayans developed.
-He will teach us how they used observatories, shadow-casting devices, and observations of the horizon to track the complex movements of the sun, planets and stars, and recorded this data in their chronicles 3,000 years ago.
+We will explore the ancient Mayan sites in Yucatan and then journey to the enticing gastronomical capital of Oaxaca.
+Afterwards we venture to Mazatlán, our base for the eclipse.
+Eddie Frank has scouted a private eclipse site in the hills not far from Mazatlán, located precisely on the center line of the eclipse shadow.
+We will be running two departures which will rendezvous at the eclipse site.
+Dr. Laurance Doyle, SETI Institute and NASA Kepler Astrophysicist, will accompany the first departure.
+During the trip Dr. Doyle will teach us about the advanced understanding of astronomy that the Mayans developed.
+He will show us how they used observatories, shadow-casting devices, and observations of the horizon to track the complex movements of the sun, planets and stars - 3,000 years ago.

 March 31 - April 9, 2024